MasabBinZia/Photo-Album-Cloudinary/README.md

 ## Overview

 The Photos App is a web application built using Next.js, React, TypeScript, Tailwind CSS, and Shards React UI.
 It leverages the Cloudinary service for image management and hosting.
-This Readme provides an overview of the project, its features, and how to set it up locally.
+This Readme provides an overview of the project, its features, and how to set it up locally..

 ### Features